WildMeOrg/pairx/README.md

 ## Citation
 PAIR-X was developed by Lauren Shrack in the [BeeryLab at MIT](https://beerylab.csail.mit.edu/).

+If you use this software, please cite it as described in [CITATION.cff](CITATION.cff)
 ```
 @misc{shrack2025pairwisematchingintermediaterepresentations,
       title={Pairwise Matching of Intermediate Representations for Fine-grained Explainability},